-THE BUS TO AMERIKA
+THE BUS TO AMERIKA (Turkey)

-The Bus to Amerika is a fictional story inspired by my experience of working with Yazidi refugee children.
-During my work, at a dinner I learned that eating lettuce was a sin for Yazidis.
-I was deeply moved by one boy, Kazim, and his effort to assure me that it was OK for me to eat it, that it was about his belief, not mine…
+The Bus to Amerika is a fictional story inspired by my experience of giving filmmaking workshops to children in refugee camps for Yazidis – an ancient ethno-religious group from Mesopotamia.
+During my work I learned that eating lettuce was a sin for Yazidis.
+I was deeply moved by one boy’s effort of trying to assure me that it was OK for me to eat it; it was about his belief, not mine…

 Right next to Turkey’s borders, there is an endless war for power going on, hidden under the pretext of religion.
 While Turkey also becomes party to that fight, along with the violence inside the country, my constant feeling for a while has been that ‘I cannot breath’.
 At such a time, this little boy’s attitude felt like a breath of fresh air.

 That boy’s gesture of respect constitutes the core issue of The Bus To Amerika.
 The story will be told from the perspective of the imaginative 10 year-old Yazidi boy Sefran, who one day accidentally eats the forbidden vegetable of his religion.
 The choice of following the perspective of a 10 year-old is not to soften harsh realities.
 It is because children are fascinating with their pure minds, untainted with taboos and rules of societ, and their ability to seize the moment.

 Through this story I want to explore how society, taboos and exclusion work, by putting the microcosmos of the children in the camp in the centre of the film and following how rumors and manipulations affect the course of life, both in the children’s world and the surrounding outside world.
 And opposed to that, how understanding and respecting each other, therefore, living together in peace and harmony, can work.